Apostu0Alexandru/campaign-play-processor/README.md

 **Async Processing: setInterval polling**
 Worker runs via `setInterval` every 5 seconds, independent of API requests.
 Demonstrates async job handling without external dependencies like Redis or Bull.
 API returns immediately, processing happens later on worker's schedule.
 Clean separation between request handling and work execution.

+**Toggle resume/pause**
+Complete data flow approach strategy implements the feature of pausing or resuming the worker.
+Pause worker means it is schedulling but not processing.
+After resuming, the worker will be processing the jobs like before.

 **Error Handling Strategy**
 Database functions catch errors, log with context, and propagate to callers.
 Express endpoints have try-catch blocks that return appropriate HTTP status codes (400 for validation, 500 for server errors).
 Worker uses nested try-catch to handle individual event failures without stopping batch processing.
 Failed events remain unprocessed and retry on next cycle.